Vertebrate Animal Research

 Illinois State University is committed to humane animal care and use, and encourages anyone who perceives a problem with the way animals are housed, handled, or used in research to report their concerns to their supervisor or Research Ethics and Compliance (REC).
-Reports may also be made to the Attending Veterinarian, IACUC Chair, Farm Liaison, any IACUC member, or the Institutional Official.
+Reports may also be made to the Attending Veterinarian, IACUC Chair, any IACUC member, or the Institutional Official.

 Reports may be made anonymously and retaliation against anyone making a report is strictly prohibited under University policies.

 IACUC forms can be found on the main Research forms page.

 Government regulation requires training for anyone using or caring for live vertebrate animals for teaching or research at Illinois State.

 The Institutional Animal Care and Use Committee (IACUC) is responsible for reviewing all research in which animals serve as research subjects as well as the use of animals in teaching.

 Protocols that need to be reviewed by the full committee must be submitted two weeks before the next meeting.
 Refer to the SOP on Protocol Review (available in Microsoft Teams) for more information.

 In order to use vertebrate animals in research or teaching, you must submit a protocol in Cayuse IACUC to be reviewed and approved by the IACUC prior to beginning any animal activities.